 - The working title of the article should be concise and informative.
 The editors reserve the option to change all titles and headings to match User Experience style and the particular issue in which the article will appear.

-- A brief introduction should indicate the broad significance of the article.
+- A brief introduction should engage the reader, placing the topic in context.
 The whole text should be intelligible to readers in various disciplines.
 Technical terms should be defined the first time they are used.

 - Manuscripts should be written in an informal, magazine style, rather than as formal scientific/academic articles.